The never-before-heard details of the Douglas Garland investigation from lead detective

 - For the latest news, see: Douglas Garland sentencing to hear from victims' family members

 With a two-week-old baby at home, homicide Det.
-Lee Treit was, as they say in his unit, "in the chute" — meaning he was on deck to lead the investigation into Calgary's next suspicious death.
+Lee Treit was, as they say in his unit, "in the chute" — on deck to lead the investigation into Calgary's next suspicious death.

 That was June 29, 2014, the last day Nathan O'Brien, 5, and his grandparents, Alvin and Kathy Liknes, were seen alive when the boy stayed for a sleepover, snuggled into the same bed as his grandmother.

-When his mother arrived to pick him up the next day, Nathan and his grandparents were gone and there was blood in various places in the house.
+When his mother arrived to pick him up the next day, Nathan and his grandparents were gone and there was blood all over the house.

 Treit was the officer in charge of the investigation, dubbed Operation Amber.